Don’t have a Paypal account? Use the “continue” link at the bottom left side of the Paypal page to make a donation with a credit card or bank account.

-The Remodel Project gives families and friends a wonderful chance to honor someone who has been a Library Champion and supporter.
-If there is a special someone in your life, give them the gift of having their name a permanent part of the new library.
+The Remodel Project gives families and friends a wonderful chance to honor someone who has been a Morro Bay Library champion and supporter.
+If there is a special someone in your life, give them the gift of having their name honored as a permanent part of the new Library.

 Patio space – $25,000

 Program room – $10,000